robinkraft/robinkraft.github.com/_posts/2012-05-26-fires-spatial-join-Clojure-JTS.md

     USA,"SRID=4326;MULTIPOLYGON(((179.585615158081
     52.0173091888428,179.652040481567 52.0247783660889 ...)))"

-A line from the fires data looks like this:
+A line from the fires data represents one 1km^2 pixel, and looks like this:

     -18.735,144.626,324.8,1.1,1.0,05/13/2012,0030,T,78,5.0,297.2,24.9